 Emergency medical technicians

 You have the opportunity to play a critical role in responding to this public health emergency in Tulare County.
-To care for Californians who need your help, please visit the California Health Corps Registration website.
-For more in formation and steps for signing up, please visit the California COVID-19 Response website.
+To care for Californians who need your help, please visit the Disaster Healthcare Volunteers website.
+For more in formation and steps for signing up, please visit the Tulare County Medical Reserve Corps website.

 If you are not a medically licensed person, we still need people who can move and set up equipment, keep records, track expenditures, assist in the movement of patients, conduct safety and security activities, communications support, answer phones and much more.

-Volunteer TODAY by visiting the Governor's California Volunteers website.
+Volunteer TODAY by visiting the Disaster Healthcare Volunteers website.
+When registering select Non-Medical under the occupation information section.